nevanscott/uxui0120/_outcomes/student-card.md

 ---
-title: CS - Student Card Deadline
+title: Student Card Deadline
-assigned: 40
-due: 40
+day: 40
 ---

 If your Student Card is not ready, you cannot participate in the Hiring Week.